 And now we have the mass shooting in Charleston.
 Reports say the alleged killer, Roof, castigated churchgoers: "You rape our women, and you're taking over our country, and you have to go," before shooting them dead.

 Yet Roof's words, ill-formed as they were, are not meaningless.
 In them, we can see a culture of white Southern possession and the willingness to protect ownership through acts of unspeakable violence.

 The language of possession ranges from the Constitutional—the NRA's staunch lobbying to maintain the Second Amendment right to bear arms—to the rhetoric of the far-far-right.
-"The KKK wants you," reads a recent flier for the Brotherhood of Klans, one of the largest KKK organizations in America.
+"The KKK wants you," reads a recent flier for the Brotherhood of Klans, one of the largest KKK organisations in America.
 "Join today and win back your rights that have been given to others in the name of political correctness.
 We are fighting to preserve the existence of our race and a future for White children."

 That guy on Highway 54, that other guy in Huddle House, those teenagers in my hometown, the man in the cancer ward—they were saying to me, in no uncertain terms, "Hey, this place is ours, not yours."
 And to be honest, it's hard to argue with them, considering the Confederate battle flag still flies over the grounds of the statehouse, a flag that represents "heritage," sure—if you mean a heritage of hatred, violence, and white supremacy.